-Under an MRC document, but whilst the locations of the shipowners (who are the principal insured parties in every case) can be identified, the commission received by the broker can’t be accurately apportioned between the EU and the non-EU located risks covered under the document.
+Under an MRC document, but whilst the locations of the shipowners (who are the principal insured parties in every case) can be identified, the commission received by the broker cannot be accurately apportioned between the EU and the non-EU located risks covered under the document.

-In order to ease the burden of administration encountered by insurance brokers in identifying the amount of brokerage to be allocated to exempt supplies (with no VAT recovery) and to specified supplies (exempt supplies with a related entitlement to a VAT recovery) we have agreed with industry representatives that the following easement can be applied where some of the shipowners under a single MRC document are located within the EU and others are located outside the EU:
+In order to ease the burden of administration encountered by insurance brokers in identifying the amount of brokerage to be allocated to exempt supplies (with no VAT recovery) and to specified supplies (exempt supplies with a related entitlement to a VAT recovery), we have agreed with industry representatives that the following easement can be applied where some of the shipowners under a single MRC document are located within the EU and others are located outside the EU.

 Each single MRC document is to be categorised according to the proportion of ships covered by the MRC and owned by shipowners either within the EU or outside the EU at the inception of the contract.

-- where the proportion of ships owned by shipowners outside the EU (‘the relevant proportion’) is between 1% and 35%, the brokerage should be coded M20, entitling the recovery of 20% of input tax on related goods and services (relevant in input tax)
+- proportion of ships owned by shipowners outside the EU (‘the relevant proportion’) is between 1% and 35%, the brokerage should be coded M20, entitling the recovery of 20% of input tax on related goods and services (relevant in input tax)

 13. Accounting for VAT on insurance related services